 Building green is about conserving resources during the construction of a building and throughout its operation to ensure it performs to environmentally sustainable standards.
-Green buildings contribute to Edmonton's energy transition goals by lowering greenhouse gas emissions and saving in the building's utilities.
-They also contribute to biodiversity protection and restoration, urban agriculture and improve comfort, productivity, and livability for the people who occupy them.
+Green buildings contribute to Edmonton's energy transition goals by lowering greenhouse gas emissions and increased savings in the building's utilities.
+They also contribute to biodiversity protection and restoration, urban agriculture and improve comfort, productivity and livability for the people who occupy them.

 The City of Edmonton is committed to demonstrating leadership in green building practices.
 Since January 1, 2008, all new City-owned buildings and major renovations have been designed and constructed, at a minimum, to meet Leadership in Energy and Environmental Design (LEED®) Silver standard.
 In addition, these projects are required to be formally LEED® certified.

 In May 2017, City Council approved the Sustainable Building Policy (C532), setting a new and ambitious standard for energy efficiency for major Canadian cities.
 It outlines policy standards to ensure that the construction, operation and maintenance of City buildings is environmentally sustainable and reduces each individual building's carbon footprint.
 The policy encourages ideas such as passive design strategies, well-insulated building envelopes and the use of energy efficient technologies like LED lighting.
 It also requires a minimum 1% of the project budget for new building construction to be dedicated to on-site energy generation.

 In order to track, certify and continuously improve on the environmental performance of buildings, the policy dictates that eligible City-owned buildings will benchmark their energy use, seek BOMA BEST certification and undergo energy efficiency audits.
 For more information, please see the Media Release.